 If, in the progress review, the faculty determines any deficiency in a student's progress or performance, notification will be sent to the student, which will outline a required course of action.
 These requirements might include completing Incompletes (see Incomplete Polices), raising the GPA, or beginning the Capstone.
 If the student does not comply with the requirements, the student may be recommended for dismissal to the Graduate College.
 Only the Vice Provost for the Graduate College or their designee can dismiss a student from their graduate program.
 This dismissal may be appealed if done within 10 days of when the recommendation for dismissal has occurred.
 A student may also voluntarily withdraw at this point to avoid having a dismissal on their records.
-The full description of ASU Graduate College rules and procedures for dismissals can be found at: http://graduate.asu.edu/faculty_staff/policies.
+The full description of ASU Graduate College rules and procedures for dismissals can be found in the Graduate College Policies and Procedures manual. https://graduate.asu.edu/current-students/policies-forms-and-deadlines/policy-manuals

-A student can be placed on probation for a variety of reasons including; failure to maintain an iPOS, allowing the cumulative or semester GPA to fall below 3.0, having more than two incomplete ("I") grades within a 12-month period, or failure to meet degree program requirements and deadlines.
+A student can be placed on probation for a variety of reasons including; failure to maintain an IPOS; allowing the cumulative or semester GPA to fall below 3.0; having more than two Incomplete ("I") grades within a 12-month period; or failure to meet degree program requirements and deadlines.